 We entered into a long-term loan agreement in March 2005 that was subsequently amended in 2006, 2008, 2009 and 2010 (as amended, the Loan Agreement).
 In connection with the Loan Agreement, we issued warrants to purchase a total of 209,960 shares of our convertible preferred stock to the lender.
+Upon the closing of our IPO in February 2011, the warrants to purchase 209,960 shares of our convertible preferred stock that were held by the lender were converted to warrants to purchase shares of common stock.
+In July 2011, the lender net exercised these warrants at an exercise price of \$12.11 per share and was issued 70,731 shares of common stock.

 Commencing in March 2011, we made principal and interest payments of \$0.6 million per month and, as required under the Loan Agreement, we made an additional principal payment of \$2.3 million in March 2012.
 Using the effective interest method, a majority of the March 2012 payment was accrued as interest expense in periods prior to 2010 with the remainder being recognized through the extended maturity date of February 2013.
-In June 2012, we elected to make another principal payment in the amount of \$1.9 million using proceeds from our Line of Credit.
-As of June 30, 2012, the outstanding balance under the Loan Agreement was \$2.8 million, all of which is classified as current on our condensed consolidated balance sheet at June 30, 2012.
-Upon the closing of our IPO in February 2011, the warrants to purchase 209,960 shares of our convertible preferred stock that were held by the lender were converted to warrants to purchase shares of common stock.
-In July 2011, the lender net exercised these warrants at an exercise price of \$12.11 per share and was issued 70,731 shares of common stock.
-As of June 30, 2012, we were in compliance with our loan covenants under this agreement.
+In June 2012, we elected to make another principal payment in the amount of \$1.9 million using proceeds from our Line of Credit (see Note 8).
+During the three months ended September 30, 2012, we paid the remaining balance due.